West Point Mint: Present

 Today, all American Eagle series proof and uncirculated bullion coins in gold, silver, platinum, and palladium are produced at West Point, along with all gold commemorative and a few silver commemorative coins.
 Bullion and proof gold Eagles and some uncirculated and all proof silver Eagles, as well as all commemoratives from West Point are struck with the "W" mint mark.
 Since 2006, the West Point Mint has also made all American Buffalo gold bullion coins.

 The West Point Mint still acts as a gold bullion depository, and silver is kept on site only in quantities to meet minting demands.
-Due to the presence of so much gold bullion on site, security is high.
-The mint does not give public tours, and its address is withheld by the National Park Service in its National Register listings, though Google Maps gives the site as 1063 NY-218, West Point, NY 10996.
+Due to the presence of such large quantities of gold bullion on site, security is high; for this reason, it is closed to the public, and its address is withheld by the National Park Service in its National Register listings, though Google Maps gives the site as 1063 NY-218, West Point, NY 10996.